 Many insurers offer a single whole life policy, but Northwestern Mutual goes further with three options.
 A straightforward whole life policy allows for lifetime coverage and premiums.
 Meanwhile, two additional options allow the policy owner to “pay up” the policy at age 65 or 90 but continue to receive coverage until death.

 Meanwhile, Northwestern Mutual CompLife policies combine the benefits of both term and whole life.
 These policies act like term life insurance at first, giving you a large amount of coverage for several years, then convert to whole life.

 Northwestern Mutual provides high returns on a policy's cash value.
 This company has paid out dividends to policyholders for the last 100 years straight.

 Finally, Northwestern Mutual has the highest financial ratings we’ve seen and a super low complaint ratio from the NAIC.
-J. D. Power ranks this insurer fifth out of 24 in customer service.
+J. D. Power ranks this insurer first out of 24 in customer service.2

 Learn more with our Northwestern Mutual Life Insurance Review.

 Not sure Northwestern Mutual is the right company for you?
 Check out more of the best whole life insurance companies.

 Haven Life: Best no exam life insurance company

 Haven Life is an online life insurance company that uses artificial intelligence in its innovative underwriting process.
 It offers higher death benefits (up to $1 million) than many other insurers provide for a no exam policy.